 Have You Had To Handle A Difficult Situation At Work?
 How Did You Do It?

-Nobody likes to recall bad times that they’ve had at work, especially to a potential employer, but your honesty during this question can be a great asset.
-If asked this question, always be sure that the answer you give ends with a positive outcome and shows that you took initiative to solve the problem rather than just ignore it.
+Nobody likes to recall bad times that they’ve had at work, especially to a potential employer.
+However, your honesty during this question can be a great asset.
+If asked this question, always be sure that the answer you give ends with a positive outcome.
+Show that you took initiative to solve the problem rather than just ignore it.

 Why Is The Behavioral Interview So Popular?

-Rather than ask questions based on your skills and experience, these give the interviewer a greater insight into your personality and how you handle yourself at work.
-Think of your resume as the place to list all of the facts about your previous careers and the hard skills you have and the interview as the time to share your soft skills and personal attributes.
+Rather than ask questions based on your skills and experience, these give the interviewer a greater insight into your personality.
+And importantly, how you handle yourself at work.
+Think of your resume as the place to list all of the facts about your previous careers and the hard skills you have.
+This interview then as the time to share your soft skills and personal attributes.